Dashboard

 New student enrollment rates refer to the number of new students who enroll in higher education each semester or each year.
 In general, quantifying the impact of New Student Enrollment is highly individualized for each program.
 This key performance indicator is not required by the federal government however the information is collected and may be reported on.

-SLDCR measures performance that is not easily quantified.
-It measures the impact on developing leaders, and on assisting students as they progress from college to the workforce in a way that allows them to achieve their life goals.
+Student Leadership Development & Career Readiness (SLDCR): SLDCR measures performance that is not easily quantified.
+It measures the impact on developing leaders and on assisting students as they progress from college to the workforce in a way that allows them to achieve their life goals.
 The quantifying impact on SLDCR is highly individualized for each program.
 For instance, one program may report the number of students served who hold student leadership positions at UNM, and another may report the number of students served who find a job related to their degree within six months of graduation.
 SSS provides services to encourage students to participate in organizations and aspire to leadership roles.
-SSS provides various workshops which may include career readiness.
-Additionally, SSS provides encourages advancement to graduate programs leading to careers.
+SSS provides various workshops, which may include career readiness.
+Additionally, SSS encourages advancement to graduate programs leading to careers.